Radiofax valve logo

 Aerial down the window, alongside the bed, across the bedhead and to the radio

-In daylight next morning the support halyard with its porcelain egg insulator dangled uselessly from the tree.
-There was no aerial but a decorative trail of small shiny drops of solidified copper ran across the lawn.
+In daylight next morning the support halyard with its white porcelain egg insulator dangled uselessly from the tree.
+There was no aerial but a decorative trail of small shiny drops of solidified copper ran in a straight line across the lawn.

 There were no signs of damage to either the house or the oak tree itself.